From the publisher: Pace of our development depends primarily on the level of support from our readers!

 Soyuz-8 landing completes triple mission

-The flawless landing of the Soyuz-8 spacecraft wrapped up the simultaneous flight of the three piloted spacecraft and gave the Soviet government plenty of cause for celebration.
+The flawless landing of the Soyuz-8 spacecraft on October 18, 1969, wrapped up the simultaneous flight of the three piloted spacecraft and gave the Soviet government plenty of cause for celebration.
 In the meantime, behind the scene, engineers and cosmonauts pondered many important lessons from the failed docking between Soyuz-7 and Soyuz-8.

 On this official photo, likely taken at Star City near Moscow, are left to right, front row: Valery Kubasov and Georgy Shonin from the Soyuz-6 crew; Vladimir Shatalov and Aleksei Yeliseev representing the Soyuz-8 crew.
 In the back row are the crew members from the Soyuz-7 (left to right): Viktor Gorbatko, Anatoly Filipchenko and Vladislav Volkov.